mitchchn/mitchchn.github.io/_posts/2014-05-14-os-x-terminal.md

 ## 7. **disktuil**

-`diskutil` is a command line interface to the **Disk Utility** that comes with OS X. It can do everything its graphical cousin can, but it also has some additional capabilities---such as filling a disk with zeroes or random data.
+`diskutil` is a command line interface to the **Disk Utility** app that comes with OS X. It can do everything its graphical cousin can, but it also has some extra capabilities---such as filling a disk with zeroes or random data.
 Simply type `diskutil list` to see the path names of disks and removable media attached to your machine, and then point the command at the volume you want to operate on.
 Be careful: `diskutil` can permanently destroy data if it's used incorrectly.

 ## 8. **brew**

 Alright--this isn't technically a native command.
 But no OS X power user should be without [Homebrew](http://brew.sh).
 The website calls it "The missing package manager for OS X," and that couldn't be truer.
-If you've ever used `apt-get` in Linux, you will feel right at home in Homebrew. `brew` gives you easy access to thousands of free apps and utilities from the open source community.
+If you've ever used `apt-get` in Linux, you will feel right at home in Homebrew.[^compiling]

-For instance, `brew install imagemagick` will set you up with [ImageMagick](http://www.imagemagick.org), a powerful utility that makes it possible to do anything from whipping up animated gifs to converting images between dozens of different types. `brew install node` will get you [NodeJS](http://nodejs.org), the hot new tool for developing and running server-side JavaScript apps on your Mac.
+`brew` gives you easy access to thousands of free utilities and libraries from the open source community.
+For instance, `brew install imagemagick` will set you up with [ImageMagick](http://www.imagemagick.org), a powerful utility that makes it possible to do anything from whipping up animated gifs to converting images between dozens of different types. `brew install node` will introduce you to [NodeJS](http://nodejs.org), the hot new tool for developing and running server-side JavaScript apps.

-You can have fun with Homebrew too: `brew install archey` will get you **Archey**, a fun script for displaying your Mac's specs next to a colourful Apple logo.
+You can have fun with Homebrew too: `brew install archey` will get you **Archey**, a cool little script for displaying your Mac's specs next to a colourful Apple logo.
 The selection in Homebrew is huge---and because it's so easy to create [formulas](https://github.com/Homebrew/homebrew/wiki/Formula-Cookbook), new packages are being added all the time.

 <figure>
     <img src="/public/img/archey.png">
     <figcaption><span class="elegant">Archey&mdash;</span>My command line brings all the boys to the yard.</figcaption>
 </figure>

+Like any great Mac app, Homebrew uses emoji:

 But the best part about Homebrew?
 It keeps all its files in a single directory: `/usr/local/`.
 That means you can install newer versions of system software, such as `python` and `mysql`, without interfering with the built-in equivalents.
 If you ever want to remove Homebrew, all you have to do is delete the contents of `/usr/local/`.

+[^compiling]: In truth, Homebrew is more similar to FreeBSD's Ports system than Linux's apt.
+It uses a hybrid source/binary system: if no binary is available for a particular package it will simply download the source tarball and compile it---not a problem on today's multicore Macs.

 For more fun with **Terminal.app**, here is an A-Z list of [all available console commands in OS X 10.9 Mavericks](http://ss64.com/osx/).